mekzcnt/poker/README.md

 ##How to use poker.py
 You can run `poker.py` from Python IDLE for help your poker game.
-You can input card names that you want,then it will result the status which you get.
+You can input card names that you want.
+Then, it will result the status which you get.

 ###Arrangement:
 - A is Ace, K is the King, Q is the Queen, J is Jack and T is 10